askmeegs/build-a-platform-with-krm/3-app-dev/partC-test.md

 ![screenshot](screenshots/cc-gcr.png)

 A terminal should open up within VSCode that shows the skaffold logs, as it builds images and deploys to the dev cluster.
+The time needed to upload images to cloud registry will widely depends on your upload bandwidth.
-This will take 3-5 minutes.
+In "optimal" conditions this will take 3-5 minutes.

 **Notes:**
 - You may see a pop-up asking: `Do you want the application "skaffold" to accept incoming network connections?`.
 Click **Allow.**